 - Lard or Tallow – I remember as a little girl my Great-Grandma used to cook with lard!
 If you choose to cook with lard or tallow, the most important thing to consider is the actual animal that it came from.
 For tallow (beef fat) you would want to seek out a pastured, grass-fed brand.
 For lard, you definitely want to look for high-quality pastured pork.
 Here is a combo pack that I like to use.

 - Avocado Oil – this is my absolute favorite!
-I have Psoriasis and this helps my skin so much.
 I like this brand and I also purchase the Trader Joe’s Brand (it is much less expensive!)

 - Organic Palm Shortening – This healthy fat is used in a lot of AIP baking.
 It looks and has the texture of the nasty Crisco Shortening, but this superfood/healty fat is actually GOOD for you!
 It is not as expensive as some of the other healthy fats.
 This brand is good.